merbird/flipbox/readme.md

 </div>
 ```
 ### Front Image / Color
-The image used in the above example, is the image displayed on the front side of the flipbox.
+The image used in the above example, is the image displayed on the front side of the flip box.
 ```
 <img class='flip-front-image' src="images/n-home-search.png" alt="">
 ```